AndersDeath/diary2/000-current.md

 # 29 November - Wednesday - Berlin - 435 day of immigration

 The main thing today is that I got tax id.
 It took one week only.
 It's cool.
-Another cool piece of news that I got an invitation to visit
+Another cool piece of news that I got an invitation to visit Frankfurt and meet